Māori traditional textiles: Fine cloaks / kākahu

-There were a number of different types of fine cloaks including korowai (cloaks decorated with tags), kahu huruhuru (cloaks made with bird feathers) and kahu kurī (dog-skins cloaks).
+There are a number of different types of fine cloaks including korowai (cloaks decorated with tags), kahu huruhuru (cloaks made with bird feathers) and kahu kurī (dog-skins cloaks).
 Kākahu are precious taonga of New Zealand and they exhibit intricate weaving work.
 Some kākahu may take years to make and are for people of rank.
-They were treasured, and were sometimes exchanged for important items or services.
+They are treasured, and have been sometimes exchanged for important items or services.

+In modern times, they are worn on special occasions, as part of some university graduations, and by important figures such as the reigning monarch.

-Kākahu are created using downward finger-weaving weft twining techniques (whatu), primarily using two methods: aho pātahi (single-pair twining) uting two intertwined threads, and aho rua (double-pair twining), using four.
+Kākahu are created using downward finger-weaving weft twining techniques (whatu), primarily using two methods: aho pātahi (single-pair twining) using two intertwined threads, and aho rua (double-pair twining), using four.
 Aho pātahi was originally used to create fishing traps, and the technique was adopted for Kākahu and other soft garments.
 Aho rua is typically used to secure hukahuka ("tags") to the body of the cloak, typically rolled muka chords, feathers or dog skin.

 Korowai

 Korowai are finely woven cloaks covered with muka tassels (hukahuka).
 Hukahuka are made by the miro (twist thread) process of dyeing the muka (flax fibre) and rolling two bundles into a single cord which is then woven into the body of the cloak.
 There are many different types of korowai that are named depending on the type of hukahuka used as the decoration.
 Korowai kārure have tassels (hukahuka) that appear to be unravelling.
 Korowai ngore have hukahuka that look like pompoms.
 Korowai hihima had undyed tassels.

 Korowai seem to have been rare at the time of Captain Cook's first visit to New Zealand, as they do not appear in drawings made by his artists.
 But by 1844, when George French Angas painted historical accounts of early New Zealand, korowai with their black hukahuka had become the most popular style.
 Hukahuka on fine examples of korowai were often up to thirty centimetres long and when made correctly would move freely with every movement of the wearer.
 Today, many old korowai have lost their black hukahuka due to the dyeing process speeding up the deterioration of the muka.

+In English, the term is often used to describe other kinds of kākahu, even if they do not have hukahuka made of muka.